staceyng/roadroulette/README.md

 # Road Roulette

-A quick and fun way to assign seats for different cars during road trips.Road Roulette handles the randomization for you!
+A quick and fun way to assign seats for different cars during road trips.
+Road Roulette handles the randomization for you!

-## Description

-Road Roulette app automatically generates random seat assignments, making the process faster and more efficient.

 ## Features